OWASP/owasp-summit-2017/Working-Sessions/DevSecOps/Securing-GitHub-Integrations.md

 ---
-layout: blocks/working-session
+layout      : blocks/working-session
-title: Securing GitHub Integrations
+title       : Securing GitHub Integrations type        : workshop status      : more-content track       : DevSecOps organizers  :
-type: workshop
-status: more-content
+participants:
 ---

 As more and more services are integrated with GitHub, companies public and private repos are being exposed to a much wider set of attackers and threats.